 This disparity between how men imagine women perceive their behaviour and how women actually perceive men certainly goes a long way to explaining why many men feel they shouldn’t cry or show strong emotion.
 Further, among women with partners who took the survey, 81% stated that they would like their partner to show more emotion.

 What was the last thing that made you cry?

-We put this question to our male respondents and found a brilliant range of answers - from the sincere to the very silly.
+So how about the last thing that made people cry?
+We put this question to our male respondents and found a great range of answers – from the sincere to the very silly.
 Have a scroll through the slideshow below for some of the more tear-jerking and/or rib-tickling of responses.

 How does society feel about men and crying?

 Despite the difference between the genders, one thing was largely agreed on: 90% of women and 85% of men indicated they believed that society makes it difficult for men to open up about their feelings.

 However, let’s level with each other for a minute: society is a vague term.
 Society is everyone, living together, and the institutions we create.
 But any society is comprised of individuals.
 And, with the above results of our survey into the attraction of a man who shows more emotion, we can assume that even though our perception is that society stops from opening up, in reality, both men and women deeply crave the ability to communicate on a deeper emotional level.